Color Dare #329 - Love of Color

 I stamped the sentiment and added the single layer "love" to the inside of the card.
 The word "Sending" is from a Crafter's Companion set.
 The "Celebrate Every Tiny Victory" is a CTMH stamp, C1713 - Notes of Inspiration Sentiments stamp set.
 I have a friend going through a rough time right now and felt this was perfect for her as she works through her life's journey.

-Although I tend to keep my cards clean and simple (COS) I felt that it still needed a "little something" to complete it.
+Although I tend to keep my cards clean and simple (CAS) I felt that it still needed a "little something" to complete it.
 So, working within the color challenge rules, I chose to use some white pearl embellishments to finish off the front.
-Pearls are COS but also add a bit of elegance to the project.
+Pearls are CAS but also add a bit of elegance to the project.

 And now the card is completed.
 Photographing "shimmer" is always a problem, however, in person, I am rather pleased with how it turned out both in technique and aesthetically.
 What do you think about it?